nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ###**Logic component**

 > <img src="DeveloperGuideImages/Logic.png" width="600">

+According to Figure 5, the diagram shows the how each component of the `Logic` communicates with each other.
+Notice how each command class extends the extract class `Command`.

 The `Logic` component consists of the Parser class which is responsible to taking in the inputs from the `UI` component, deciphering it, and then creating a Command class that can handle the user&#39;s input correctly. `LogicManager` will then execute the command.